 An oral appliance, also known as a dental appliance, sleep apnea dental device, or oral device, is a non-invasive cost-effective way to treat mild to moderate sleep apnea disorder.
+Oral devices for sleep apnea therapy (if CPAP is not tolerated or does not work) are often used as an alternative treatment to CPAP or sleep apnea surgery.
 When using a sleep apnea dental appliance, it is a removable dental device that keeps your upper airway open and helps you breathe more easily when you sleep.

 The average sleep apnea oral appliance cost depends on the particular type of dental appliance mouthpiece and on each patient’s individual needs.
 The cost is generally between $2,000-$3,000 and is usual for treatment to cover the actual mouthpiece itself and the dental visit, adjustments, follow-up visits, and any modifications to the dental device required.
 Health insurance and Medicare generally cover oral appliances for sleep apnea since they are essential for better health.